 Political discussions have dominated social media for several years now and only seem to be getting more heated.
-With every executive order issued by President Trump or protest aimed at changing a current practice, social media will generate a plethora of links and opinions.
+With every executive order issued by President Biden or Trump or protest aimed at changing a current practice, social media will generate a plethora of links and opinions.
 These opinions often lead to debates in comment sections that generate way more heat than light.

 For the Christian, how we engage in political discussions on social media can be especially tricky.
 On the one hand, our faith touches every arena of life, so politics is important.
 On the other hand, we know that every person in the world must stand before Jesus one day and the ultimate issue will not be whether they had the correct position on national security issues.

 When you consider how divisive politics can be and how often we say things in the heat of a moment that can influence the way people view Jesus and the Gospel, Christians must spend time in careful thought before they post about politics on social media.

 In fact, I would suggest that there are seven questions you should ask yourself before you post about politics or share a link to an article about a political issue.

 “A fool takes no pleasure in understanding, but only in expressing his opinion.”
 While King Solomon couldn’t foresee the advent of social media, he knew the human heart.
 Proverbs 18:2 reminds us of the importance of hearing and understanding a matter before we start talking about it.
 The more divisive the issue, the more time we need to spend understanding it.

 Does the Bible speak to this issue?
 If I think it does, am I sure that I understand the biblical passage in its proper context and that I am applying it correctly to the situation?
 Are there other texts that speak to this that I have not considered?